U.N. aid boat attacked off Yemen: port authority

 A coalition spokesperson did not immediately respond to a request for comment on the boarding.

-Coalition-back troops have been advancing on Hodeidah, but it is not clear if they plan to seize the port, which handles the bulk of Yemen’s commercial imports and aid supplies.
+Coalition-backed troops have been advancing on Hodeidah, but it is not clear if they plan to seize the port, which handles the bulk of Yemen’s commercial imports and aid supplies.

-Asked about a possible coalition ground assault on the port, a lifeline for some 8 million Yemenis being fed by the world body, Lowcock said: “There’s no port more important than Hodeidah.
+Asked about a possible coalition ground assault on the port, a lifeline for eight million Yemenis being fed by the world body, Lowcock said: “There’s no port more important than Hodeidah.
 So anything which called into question the operation of Hodeidah would be a matter of deepest concern.”

 Riyadh says the Houthis are using the port to smuggle Iranian-made weapons, accusations denied by the group and Tehran.
 U.N. inspectors check ships to ensure they do not carry weapons.